istio/istio.io/_docs/tasks/distributed-tracing.md

 ---
-title: Distributed Request Tracing
+title: Distributed Tracing
-overview: How to configure the proxies to send tracing requests to Zipkin
+overview: How to configure the proxies to send tracing requests to Zipkin or Jaeger

 order: 120